Best Steps To Grow Irises In Containers

 Bearded irises can be grown solely, and any colour scheme can be achieved in the garden; if you add some reblooming irises, you'll get a colour show all season.

 The American Iris Society divides the Bearded iris into several categories, including tall bearded (tallest height is 27.5 inches) and intermediate bearded (16–27 inches).

 2. Dwarf Bearded Iris (Iris Germanica Cultivars)

-I. germanica varieties that reach a height of 8 to 15 inches are categorized as a dwarf bearded iris.
+Iris germanica varieties that reach 8 to 15 inches in height are categorized as dwarf bearded iris.
 The small dwarfs, a different subgroup, don't get much taller than 8 inches.
 These tiny luminaries brightening your border and rock gardens are adorable; what's not to love?